Aircraft Operations (Flight)

 The Tools and Knowledge to Be Successful in Aircraft Operations

 Are you ready to take flight in a futureproof career?
 Vaughn’s aircraft operations degree program was developed to provide students with proficiency in the many skills required of a pilot.
-Our location―adjacent to Laguardia Airport and nearby John F. Kennedy International Airport―provides an environment for learning unsurpassed in activities, resources and faculty.
+Our location―adjacent to LaGuardia Airport and nearby John F. Kennedy International Airport―provides an environment for learning unsurpassed in activities, resources and faculty.
 Interested in this as a career?
 At Vaughn College, you will gain the skills and knowledge to become a certified flight instructor (CFI).

 You will be exposed firsthand to the areas of aeronautical technology, air traffic control, the human factors, accident investigation, airline procedures, aviation safety and crew resource management―a full-scale overview of the possibilities faced by pilots of today.
 The aircraft operations degree provides a solid foundation of aeronautical knowledge and piloting skills expected by professional aviation organizations and necessary for success in the aviation industry.

 WHAT YOU'LL STUDY

 If you are interested in becoming a Federal Aviation Administration (FAA)-certified pilot, you must meet the Transportation Safety Administration requirements.
 In addition, if you wish to complete any flight certificates, a Class III medical certificate from an FAA examiner before undertaking this program is required.
 (Class II is required for commercial pilots.)